 MedServe North Carolina Fellowships in Primary Care Medicine

-Fellows may serve as part of the primary care team in the roles of:
+Fellows may serve as part of the primary care team in the

 - Medical scribe

 - Community health worker